Nevada School Counselor Certification

 • Master’s degree or higher in school counseling, such as the following programs:

-• Hold a specialty credential as a national certified school counselor issued by the National Board for Certified Counselors; or
+• Hold a specialty credential as a national certified school counselor issued by the National Board for Certified Counselors;

-• Master’s degree * or higher with a major in counseling from a regionally accredited college/university and completion of at least 600 hours of a practicum/internship/field experience in a kindergarten through grade 12 school setting; or
+• Earn a master’s degree* or higher with a major in counseling from a regionally accredited college/university and complete a practicum/internship/field experience in a kindergarten through grade 12 school setting of at least 600 hours;

-• Master’s degree * or higher from a regionally accredited college/university with two years of teaching experience or school counseling experience and completion of at least 600 hours of a practicum/internship/field experience in a kindergarten through grade 12 school setting
+• Earn a master’s degree* or higher from a regionally accredited college/university; have at least two years of teaching experience or school counseling experience; and complete a practicum/internship/field experience in a kindergarten through grade 12 school setting of at least 600 hours.

 FIND SCHOOLS